-The ON LED illuminates when the audio level is not at the ∞ position.
+The ON LED illuminates when the audio level is not at the $\infty$ position.

 The fader bargraph indicates the level at the channel input (post the input gain and switching and the tone switching), the channel direct output, or the gain reduction of the dynamics, indicated by the three LEDs.
-Selection is made either on the Functions panel, or on the USER-CHAN screen.
+Selection is made on the USER-CHAN screen.

 PFL is provided on the fader overpress and on the button.
-It will be heard on the small LS (or the main LS if PFL to Mon is selected), or PFL LS (depending upon how the monitoring is configured).
+It will be heard on the small LS (or the main LS if PFL to Mon is selected), or PFL LS (depending upon the monitoring configuration).